department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/a11y-champs/curriculum/level-1.md

 - [ ] Let us know your name, role, what team you're on, and why you decided to start your accessibility champion journey

 ## Learn how to ask for help
-**Disability is complex.** Which means that, when it comes to accessibility, no one will have all the answers (not even your specialists)!
+**Disability is complex.** When it comes to accessibility, no one will have all the answers (not even your specialists)!

 That's why it's important for us to _just ask_, and why we form communities of practice, not cathedrals of expertise.